zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-## Podcast Recording and Events
+## Podcast Recording / Voiceovers / Radio Shows / Events

 We have multiple spaces available to accommodate any size podcast or event.
 Whether its a one on one interview or a live event with an audience and live performance, we can help make it run smoothly and sound crystal clear.
-(Yes, we can travel!)
+(Yes, we travel!)

 **_FREE episode editing for most podcasts_**